Lightning-AI/lightning-thunder/thunder/benchmarks/README_inference_bmk.md

 - **Llama 4 Scout 17B** - ~LOTS VRAM required
 - **Llama 4 Maverick** - ~LOTS VRAM required

-Can lower memory requirements by specifying lower number of layers! `--num-layers 4` a minimum of 4 is reccomended with Llama4.
+Can lower memory requirements by specifying lower number of layers! `--num-layers 4` a minimum of 4 is recommended with Llama4.

 ## Compilation Modes